 Your data tells you what is happening, but customer feedback tells you why.
 Your sales associates are your eyes and ears on the ground.
 Train them to observe how shoppers interact with the displays and to listen for comments.
 Are customers delighted by the convenience, or do they seem confused by the pairing?
 You can also gather direct feedback through short surveys or by monitoring social media mentions.
 This qualitative information is invaluable for refining your approach and ensuring your displays feel helpful and intuitive, not forced or cluttered.

-Use POS Data to Find What Works
+Use Your POS Data to See What's Working

 Your Point of Sale (POS) system is a treasure trove of information.
 Before you even plan your next display, analyze your existing sales data to spot "natural" pairings—products that customers frequently buy together without any prompting.
 This data-driven approach takes the guesswork out of choosing which items to pair.
 If you see that customers often buy greeting cards and high-end pens in the same transaction, you have a built-in, proven concept for a cross-merchandising display.
 Using these insights helps you design fixtures that are practically guaranteed to perform well.

-Plan Your First Display
+Step 1: Plan Your First Display

 Ready to give cross merchandising a try?
 The best way to start is by keeping it simple.
 Your goal is to display complementary products together to encourage customers to pick up an extra item or two.
 Think about which products naturally go together from a customer’s perspective.
 For example, placing batteries next to electronics or ice cream cones next to the freezer section.